sachinsu/sachinsu.github.io/work_journal/journal2022.md

         - A means of storing and organizing information.
 Flashcards or spaced repetition software (such as Anki and SuperMemo) are the most common options.
 Software has the obvious advantage of requiring little effort to maintain, and of having an inbuilt repetition schedule.
 Anecdotal evidence suggests that writing information out on flashcards contributes to the learning process.
         - A metric for tracking progress.
 Spaced repetition systems work best if they include built-in positive reinforcement.
 This is why learning programs like Duolingo and Memrise incorporate a points system, daily goals, leaderboards and so on.
 Tracking progress gives us a sense of progression and improvement.
         - A set duration for review sessions.
 If we practice for too long, our attention wanes and we retain decreasing amounts of information.
 Likewise, a session needs to be long enough to ensure focused immersion.
 A typical recommendation is no more than 30 minutes, with a break before any other review sessions.

+## 2022-jan-27 Thu

+- Tech#Linux
+    - In Linux architecture, memory is separated into kernel space and user space.
+The kernel space is used to run the core kernel code and the device drivers.
+Processes running in kernel space have unrestricted access to all hardware, including CPU, memory, and disks.
+All other processes run in the user space, which relies on the kernel to access the hardware.
+Processes running in the user space use system calls to communicate with the kernel for privileged operations like disk or network I/O.A buggy code in a kernel module can easily crash the kernel.
+This is why Linux provides a way to run secure, verified sandboxed code in the kernel space through eBPF.
+    - Good Article about eBPF, https://www.containiq.com/post/ebpf

+- Observability#Sampling in Tracing
+    - In distributed tracing, sampling is frequently used to reduce the number of traces that are collected and stored in the backend.
+This is often desirable because it is easy to produce more data than can be efficiently stored and queried.
+Sampling allows us to store only a subset of the total traces produced.